July Cup

 The July Cup is a Group 1 flat horse race in Great Britain open to horses aged three years or older.
 It is run on the July Course at Newmarket over a distance of 6 furlongs (1,207 metres), and it is scheduled to take place each year in July.

-It is one of Britain's most valuable and prestigious sprint races, and many of its winners have been acknowledged as the champion sprinter in Europe.
+It is recognized as one of Britain's most valuable and prestigious sprint races, and many of its winners have been acknowledged as the champion sprinter in Europe.

 History

 The event was established in 1876, and the first two runnings were won by Springfield, a colt bred by Queen Victoria at the Hampton Court Stud.

 The present system of race grading was introduced in 1971, and the July Cup was initially classed at Group 2 level.
 It was promoted to Group 1 status in 1978.

 The July Cup was part of the Global Sprint Challenge from 2008 to 2017.
 It was the sixth leg of the series, preceded by the Diamond Jubilee Stakes and followed by the Sprinters Stakes.

 The race is currently held on the final day of Newmarket's three-day July Festival meeting.